The tech world is arguably the most competitive it has ever been.

+The tech world is arguably the most competitive it has ever been.

 However, Intel definitely holds a much stronger market presence.
 Intel’s portfolio is massive, almost saturating the market.

 It seems that AMD have a lot of work to do in terms of gaining popularity.

-Looking at the best processors of 2017-2018 there are some great options from both Intel and AMD.
-Intel’s Skylake-X range of processors offers insane core counts.
+Looking at the best processors of 2017-2019 there are some great options from both Intel and AMD.
+Intel’s Comet Lake range of processors offers insane core counts.
 One of their most basic in the line is the Core i9-7900X, which has a phenomenal 10 cores.

-The power continues to grow, however, with their most powerful processor to date, the Core i9-7980XE.
+The power continues to grow, however, with their most powerful processor to date, the Intel Core i9-10980XE.
 This mighty processor features an unbelievable 18 cores.
-The release of this processor last year completely blew away any competition from AMD.

 They released their Ryzen Threadripper range, which comes with a great deal of power too.
 The line features 8, 12, and 16-core processors, respectively.